 Young carvers continue a world-renowned tradition.
 When Native artists are at work in carving sheds, visitors are welcome to stop in and discover a rich art form firsthand.
 Traditionally, poles carved in cedar were commissioned to display success or to celebrate important events.
 To learn about seeing carvers at work, call ahead.
 Hydaburg Cooperative Association 907-285-3665.
 Kasaan Cultural Campus 907-542-2230.
 City of Klawock 907-755-2261

-Pictured to the left is Master Carver, the late Stan Marsden, working on the Friendship pole which can be viewed in Hydaburg.
+Pictured to the left is Master Carver, the late Stan Marsden, working on the Unity Pole which can be viewed in Hydaburg.